mlhubber/colorize/README.md

 # Simple Colorization

-This pre-built model provides a very simple example of a pre-built model for colorization of photos.
+This pre-built model from Yang Liu provides a very simple example of a photo colorization using deep learning.
 A collection of black and white photos is provided and the *demo* command will colorize and display these.
 You can then colorize your own local photo file, a photo at a URL, or a folder of photos using the *score* command.

 See the github repository for examples of its usage: https://github.com/mlhubber/colorize